-- There are sufficient numbers of staff in various roles to fulfil the needs of the establishment and patients. - There is a defined staffing structure for surgical services that defines lines of accountability, specifies roles and details responsibilities for areas of activity. - Staffing levels are in line with professional guidance for the procedures being undertaken. - There are arrangements in place for maintaining a record of the shifts worked by each staff member to include a record of the hours worked by each person. - There are arrangements for monitoring the professional body registration status of all clinical staff, records should be retained for inspection. - There are arrangements in place for monitoring the professional indemnity of all staff who require individual indemnity cover, records should be retained for inspection. - Evidence that each private doctor has confirmation of identity, current General Medical Council (GMC) registration, professional indemnity insurance, qualifications in line with service provided; evidence of ongoing professional development and continued medical education that meets the requirements of the Royal Colleges and GMC. - Evidence that each private doctor has an appointed responsible officer (RO). - Arrangements are in place to link into the wider system of RO's for doctors with practising privileges who work in other parts of the Northern Ireland (NI) healthcare system or in other healthcare systems beyond NI. - Arrangements are in place to ensure that any newly appointed private doctor has notified their aligned RO of their new position. - Evidence of arrangements for revalidation. - Each private doctor is aware of their responsibilities under GMC Good medical practice 2024 and 'Good practice in prescribing and managing medicines and devices'. - Arrangements are in place to ensure the full appraisal document for each medical practitioner is reviewed and scrutinised by the registered person before granting or renewing practising privileges and a record retained.
+- There are sufficient numbers of staff in various roles to fulfil the needs of the establishment and patients. - There are arrangements in place for maintaining a record of the shifts worked by each staff member to include a record of the hours worked by each person. - There is an induction programme in place appropriate to the role. - A system is in place to ensure staff receive annual appraisals and records are retained. - A system is in place to ensure all staff receive appropriate training to fulfil the duties of their role including professional body Continuing Professional Development (CPD) recommendations and RQIA training guidance records should be retained. - There are arrangements for monitoring the professional body registration status of all clinical staff, records should be retained for inspection. - There are arrangements in place for monitoring the professional indemnity of all staff who require individual indemnity cover, records should be retained for inspection. - Evidence that each private doctor has confirmation of identity, current General Medical Council (GMC) registration, professional indemnity insurance, qualifications in line with service provided; evidence of ongoing professional development and continued medical education that meets the requirements of the Royal Colleges and GMC. - Evidence that each private doctor has an appointed responsible officer (RO). - Arrangements are in place to link into the wider system of RO's for doctors with practising privileges who work in other parts of the Northern Ireland (NI) healthcare system or in other healthcare systems beyond NI. - Arrangements are in place to ensure that any newly appointed private doctor has notified their aligned RO of their new position. - Evidence of arrangements for revalidation. - Each private doctor is aware of their responsibilities under GMC Good medical practice 2024 and 'Good practice in prescribing and managing medicines and devices'. - There is a system in place to ensure that all medical practitioners adhere to the Professional Standards for Refractive Surgery 2021 (rcophth.ac.uk) - Arrangements are in place to ensure the full appraisal document for each medical practitioner is reviewed and scrutinised by the registered person before granting or renewing practising privileges and a record retained.